freddy24-7/react-redux-cars/README.md

 - `src`
     - `components`
+        - `CarForm.js` - Component for adding cars to the list
-        - `MoviePlaylist.js` - Component for the movie playlist
+        - `CarList.js` - Component for rendering the car list
+        - `CarSearch.js` - Component for searching cars by name
-        - `SongPlaylist.js` - Component for the song playlist
+        - `CarValue.js` - Component for calculating the total cost of the cars
-    - `data`
-        - `index.js` - Functions to create random movies and songs
     - `slices`
-        - `MoviesSlice.js` - Redux slice for managing the movie playlist state
+        - `carsSlice.js` - Redux slice for managing the car list state
-        - `SongsSlice.js` - Redux slice for managing the song playlist state
+        - `formSlice.js` - Redux slice for managing the form state
     - `store`
         - `index.js` - Redux store configuration
-        - `actions.js` - Redux actions
-    - `App.js` - Main component that renders the playlists and reset button
+    - `App.js` - Main component that renders the car list app
     - `index.js` - Entry point of the application

 ## Technologies Used